containerbuildsystem/cachi2/docs/usage.md

 +osbs-client @ file:///tmp/cachi2-output/deps/pip/github.com/containerbuildsystem/osbs-client/osbs-client-external-gitcommit-8d7d7fadff38c8367796e6ac0b3516b65483db24.tar.gz
 ```

+*⚠ This is only needed for [external dependencies](pip.md#external-dependencies).
+If all dependencies come from PyPi,
+Cachi2 will not replace anything.*

 #### Build the base image (pip)

 For this example, we will split the build into two parts - a base image and the final application image.
 Since there